hatef-palizgar/pr-notification/README.md

 # pr-notification-poc

-This is a project for testing the PR notification feature in GitHub Actions.
+This is a project for testing the PR notification feature in GitHub Actions -